neshdev/gre/README.md

 ## Below are the most common type of flaws

 * Sampling Bias - Generalize from a sample to make claims on a whole population.
-* Adhomein - attack someones character, motive or belief
+* Ad hominem - attack someones character, motive or belief
-* False Dichotomy - pretending there is only two situtations when there could be more
+* False Dichotomy - pretending there is only two situations when there could be more
-* Circular Reasoning - X becaue X
+* Circular Reasoning - X because X
 * Over generalization - generalize a statement without proper care
 * Causation from Correlation - observe two events, X and Y, and conclude that one caused the other, X -> Y. Can have two faults.
     1. Y -> X